habibu/crud-tutorial/README.md

-# CRUD App Tutorial
+# Contact List App

-This contains the finished code for the tutorial on [building a CRUD dApp](https://docs.near.org/docs/tutorials/apps/todos-crud-app)
+This was developed after learning this tutorial [building a CRUD dApp](https://docs.near.org/docs/tutorials/apps/todos-crud-app) and NEAR Development 101 program at this: [deacde](https://dacade.org/communities/near/courses/near-101)

 # Notes

-The application will consist of two distinct layers:
+The application consist of two distinct layers:

 - Smart contract (in web2 we may refer to this as server-side or back-end)
 - Web app (in web2 we may refer to this as client-side or front-end)

 ## Working

-**Contracts: `/todos-crud-contract/`**
+**Contracts: `/contact-list-contract/`**
-1. install dependencies `cd todos-crud-contract && yarn`
+1. to install dependencies `cd contact-list-contract && yarn`
-2. run tests - `yarn test`
+2. after that run tests - `yarn test`
-3. compile the contract - `yarn build`
+3. compile the contract - `yarn asb`
-4. deploy the contract - `yarn deploy`
+4. deploy the contract - `near deploy --accountId=your_account.testnet --wasmFile=build/release/contact-list-contract.wasm`

-**App Tests: `/todos-crud-web/`**
+**Web App Tests: `/contact-list-near/`**
-1. install dependencies `cd todos-crud-web && yarn`
+1. to install dependencies `cd contact-list-near && yarn`
-2. start the server - `yarn start`
+2. to start the server - `yarn start`

 ## Notes

-- If you deploy the contract, make sure to edit the `CONTRACT_NAME` found in `todos-crud-web/src/config.js` to match your deployed contract.
+- If you deploy the contract, make sure to edit the `CONTRACT_NAME` found in `contact-list-near/src/utils/config.js` to match your deployed contract.
 - You must be logged in to interact with the app.
 If you don't have a NEAR wallet, click [here](https://wallet.testnet.near.org/) to make one.